faresissa/Data-Structures/README.md

 # Data-Structures
+### Fares Issa
-Data structures programming assignments.
-Transferred from private GitHub account.
+This respository holds all the submitted assignments from my data structures programming course.
+These files have been transferred from a private GitHub account.